-When you open the PID Tuner, it attempts to linearize the model at the operating point specified by the model initial conditions.
-Sometimes, PID Tuner cannot obtain a non-zero linear system for the plant as seen by the PID controller.
+When you open PID Tuner, it attempts to linearize the model at the operating point specified by the model initial conditions.
+Sometimes, PID Tuner cannot obtain a nonzero linear system for the plant as seen by the PID controller.

 Linearize the model at a different operating point.
 For more information, see Tune at a Different Operating Point.

 Import an LTI model object representing the plant from the MATLAB® workspace.
-In the PID Tuner tab, in the Plant menu, select Import.
+On the PID Tuner tab, in the Plant menu, select Import.

 For instance, you can import frequency response data (an

 estimation.
 For an example, see Designing PID Controller in Simulink with Estimated Frequency Response.

 Identify a linear plant model from simulated or measured response data (requires System Identification Toolbox™ software).
 PID Tuner uses system identification to estimate a linear plant model from the time-domain response of your plant to an applied input.
 For an example, see Interactively Estimate Plant from Measured or Simulated Response Data.

 You have adjusted the PID Tuner sliders, but you cannot find a design that meets your design requirements when you analyze the PID Tuner response plots.

 Try a different PID controller type.
 It is possible that your controller type is not the best choice for your plant or your requirements.

 For example, the closed-loop step response of a P- or PD-controlled system can settle on a value that is offset from the setpoint.
 If you require a zero steady-state offset, adding an integrator (using a PI or PID controller) can give better results.